akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The King leant forward, studying her with amused wonder.

-“And tell me, who are you, and whose daughter?”
+‘And tell me, who are you, and whose daughter?‘

 The girl blushed a little, but held her ground with head held high.

-“My lord, I am Beatrice, daughter of Harold Red-Wolf of Stanwey, not five miles from here.
-He sends apology for not renewing friendship in person, for he is become old.”
+‘My lord, I am Beatrice, daughter of Harold Red-Wolf of Stanwey, not five miles from here.
+He sends apology for not renewing friendship in person, for he is become old.‘

 The king’s eyebrows shot up.

-“Rauth-ulfr?”
+‘Rauth-ulfr?‘

 For a heartbeat the name echoed through the hall, for old debts had long memories in England, and kings were not exempt from their reckoning.

 The King of England tilted his head, as a distant memory stirred.

-“Not the same man who pulled my brother from the Severn?”
+‘Not the same man who pulled my brother from the Severn?‘

 Beatrice brightened.

-“The very one, sire.
-He often tells how the King’s brother was heavier than any salmon he ever netted.”
+‘The very one, sire.
+He often tells how the King’s brother was heavier than any salmon he ever netted.‘

 The King roared with excited laughter, in sudden recognition.

-“Ha!
+‘Ha!
 Then it all returns to me!
 My father the King gave your father a purse of silver for his damp trouble, and my brother a whipping for his damp clothes.
 Your father went fishing for lampreys in the Severn and caught a loach with a wet wit instead.
-My brother Robert was ever more a sodden worm than a lord, and would have stayed on the riverbed had the Red‑Wolf not hauled him to the bank.”
+My brother Robert was ever more a sodden worm than a lord, and would have stayed on the riverbed had the Red‑Wolf not hauled him to the bank.‘

 The King beamed, shaking his head in surprise.
-“Well, aren’t you a fine she-wolf!
-Now, do not delay but go, tell your father that I shall visit him next week to hear him tell it anew…”
+‘Well, aren’t you a fine she-wolf!
+Now, do not delay but go, tell your father that I shall visit him next week to hear him tell it anew…‘

 The Queen was most relieved to see the King now quite relaxed and pleased.
 She calculated that she had a week, maybe two.
 The king had promised a visit.
 That gave her time.
 Time to discuss the matter with him privately, time to consider the options, time to—

 Henry set down his cup, rising.
-“Hearken now, all my barons and faithful men of England!”
+‘Hearken now, all my barons and faithful men of England!‘

 The hall went silent.

 Matilda’s stomach dropped.

-“I grant to Beatrice the daughter of Harold ‘Red Wolf’ of Stanwey—“
+‘I grant to Beatrice the daughter of Harold “Red Wolf’ of Stanwey—‘

-The Queen rose quickly. “—this fine goose alive and a larder to fill his hall, as the king in his mercy intends.
-Let it be recorded.”
+The Queen rose quickly. ‘—this fine goose alive and a larder to fill his hall, as the king in his mercy intends.
+Let it be recorded.‘

-She turned to the clerk, dictating: “Item: the goose of the daughter of Harold Red-Wolf is spared by the king’s grace.
+She turned to the clerk, dictating: ‘Item: the goose of the daughter of Harold Red-Wolf is spared by the king’s grace.
 Item: a larder shall be sent to Stanwey to honour Harold Red-Wolf’s service.
-Item: the king shall visit Stanwey within the fortnight to hear the tale of the Severn told anew.”
+Item: the king shall visit Stanwey within the fortnight to hear the tale of the Severn told anew.‘

 Her heart beat hard.
 She had risked Henry’s displeasure, yet he seemed pleased.
-“Yes, yes.
-Write it thus.”
+‘Yes, yes.
+Write it thus.‘

 The Queen turned warmly to Beatrice.
-“Go home, young lady, and take your goose.
-The King’s word is given.”
+‘Go home, young lady, and take your goose.
+The King’s word is given.‘

 As Beatrice turned gratefully to leave, her knees feeling a little weak, the King’s eyes narrowed seeing Sir Guy leaning by the door, goblet in hand.

-“And you, de Montfort, the door will hold up well enough without you!
-If the daughter of a Red-Wolf can walk five miles with a goose, a knight of my guard can surely find some honest work to do before sunset.”
+‘And you, de Montfort, the door will hold up well enough without you!
+If the daughter of a Red-Wolf can walk five miles with a goose, a knight of my guard can surely find some honest work to do before sunset.‘

 It seemed that the King missed very little in his court.